Raiden-Makoto/ProjectAURELIUS/perovskites/readme.md

 ![Status](https://img.shields.io/badge/Status-Complete-green) ![Yield](https://img.shields.io/badge/Final_Yield-87.6%25-blue) ![Agent](https://img.shields.io/badge/AI-Reinforcement_Learning-orange)

 **Project AURELIUS-1** is an end-to-end AI pipeline that automates the lifecycle of materials science.
 It successfully demonstrated the autonomous discovery of a novel stable Perovskite ($CaGeTe_3$) and trained a Reinforcement Learning agent to optimize its synthesis in a virtual furnace, achieving a **87.6% yield** without human intervention.
+This project builds off of the high-profile candidates previously proposed [here](https://github.com/Raiden-Makoto/Geoculus)

 ---